machinat/sociably/website/docs/embedded-webview.md

 ## Install With Creator

-If you are creating a new project with the app creator, add a `--webview` flag and everything will be set up.
+If you are creating a new project with our app creator, add a `--webview` flag and everything will be set up.
 Like this: